ENCODE-DCC/encoded/UbuntuEnvironmentSetup.md

 ## Building Javascript and CSS

-Our Javascript is written using ES6 and JSX, so needs to be compiled using babel and webpack.
+Our Javascript is written using ES6 and JSX, it needs to be compiled using babel and webpack.
 Our CSS is written in the SCSS variant of [Sass](http://sass-lang.com/) and also needs compilation using webpack.

 - To re-build **production-ready** bundles, do: